Atashnezhad/ROP-Modeling/ROP models/A PDC ROP model developed by AI/README.md

 # Developing PDC ROP model using Artificial Inteligence

-In this section, we learn how to use symbolic regression algorithm to develope a PDC ROP model.
+In this section, a PDC ROP model was developed using symbolic regression algorithm.

 #### Symbolic Regression Algorithm